 Campus Rewilding in the UN Decade of Ecosystem Restoration (2021-30)

-LfSS Steering Group member Duncan Zuill shares more about his campus rewilding project.
-This is an update from his last LfSS blog post.
+LfSS Steering Group member Duncan Zuill shares the latest about his campus rewilding project at Levenmouth Academy in Fife.
+This is an update from his last blog posts in September 2022 and January 2020; both of which can be read below.

 In 2017, I convinced my school of the value of a campus rewilding project.
 10 acres (2 hectares) of our campus is presently growing wild. .
 Biodiversity has been partially restored: common green grasshoppers, common darters (a red dragonfly), mallard ducks and black sexton beetles are here now because we have repaired broken habitats on our campus.
 These species found this year had not been seen on our campus in previous years.
 Our little ecosystem has been partially restored.
 2021-30 is the United Nations Decade on Ecosystem Restoration, so I feel like I’m on to something.